Raizo62/gns3-tools-python/README.md

 ## Tools

+- adapter_count   - change the number of adapters
 - close_project   - close current GNS3 project
 - console_port    - change console port of one or more nodes
 - export_template - export template as GNS3 appliance